bmcage/skills4smartex/level01/construction.md

 ![packman](pacman_objects_02b.svg)

+How many LED can you use?
+You can use up to 6 LED, however, **1 LED** (20 mA) will burn for around **10 hours** on a single coincell battery.
+For 5 LED this is already only 2 hours.
+Keep this in mind when deciding how many LED you use.

 We will use vinyl paper to cut out these designs.
 You can use other textile fabrics instead.
 Or color textile by hand.
 We use a plotter to cut, but you can use scissors too of course.

 ![Plotter](L01_step02.jpg)